 If demonstrable facts about the world and nature undermine your belief in god, it’s probably not the facts that need to be denied and ignored.
 Arthur C. Clarke said that “A faith which cannot survive collision with the truth is not worth many regrets.”
 Religious faith is colliding with truth every day in America, and all over the world.
 Religious beliefs have had their day.
 There was a time we needed them: when we didn’t understand what lightning was, or how it caused thunder; when we thought that demons were responsible for mental illness or when loved ones grew ill and died.
 When comets blazed across our skies, it helped to think that they were a sign from the gods sent to give us some knowledge of future events.
 We felt important.
 We felt directly connected to the universe.
 They, at least, gave us some explanation of events; some way of understanding what was happening.

 But now, we know that we ARE connected to the universe in the most intimate sense.
 We know that every atom in our bodies were fused in the hearts of long-dead stars; stars that exploded and spilled their precious contents into the void so that we could live.
 We finally have a very profound understanding of the universe around us.
 Seek that knowledge, it’s available to you now.
 Real, valid understanding is at hand.
-Let’s not chuck it all out in favor of a set of ancient stories, and supernatural beliefs, that served us millennia ago but which now only hold us back from a real understanding of the universe we live in.
+Let’s not chuck it all out in favor of a set of ancient stories written by long-dead preachers, which served us millennia ago but which now only hold us back from a real understanding of the universe we live in.